ABC logo

 Manchester United have been doing okay this season.
 They’ve definitely improved on their performances from last campaign, but there was a real element of chaos in the final games of Amorim’s tenure at the club.

-It is highly unlikely that Manchester United will be relegated.
-The club are 6th in the Premier League, 17 points clear of the drop zone.
+It is highly unlikely that Manchester United will win the league.
+The club are 4th in the Premier League.

 * All odds displayed correct at the time of publishing *